-Maintenance

 The maintenance and inspection schedule should take into consideration the effectiveness of the drainage channel.
 Inspect drainage channels the first few months after construction to make sure that there is no rilling or gullying, and that vegetation in the channels is adequate.
 Thereafter, inspect the channel twice a year for slope integrity, soil moisture, vegetative health, soil stability, soil compaction, soil erosion, ponding, and sediment accumulation.

 Regular maintenance tasks include mowing, fertilizing, liming, watering, pruning, weeding, and pest control.
 Mow channels at least once per year.
 Do not cut the grass shorter than three to four inches.
 Keep grass height under 6 inches to maintain the design depth necessary to serve as a conveyance.
 Do not mow excessively, because it may increase the design flow velocity.

 Remove sediment and debris manually at least once per year.
 Re- seed periodically to maintain the dense growth of grass vegetation.
 Take care to protect drainage channels from snow removal procedures and off-street parking.
 When drainage channels are located on private residential property, the operation and maintenance plan must clearly specify the private property owner who is responsible for carrying out the required maintenance.
-If the operation and maintenance plan calls for maintenance of drainage channels on private properties to be performed by a public entity or an association (e.g. homeowners association), maintenance easements must be obtained.
+If the operation and maintenance plan call for maintenance of drainage channels on private properties to be performed by a public entity or an association (e.g., homeowners association), maintenance easements must be obtained.